lmariglianodelft/Appendix-B---Wastewater-Network-Expansion-Optimisation-in-the-Larnaka-District-Cyprus-/README.md

 This repository contains the computational material developed for the MSc thesis **"Wastewater Network Expansion Optimisation in the Larnaka District, Cyprus"**.

-The thesis develops a spatial graph-based planning approach to compare wastewater network expansion scenarios for the northern part of the Larnaka District, Cyprus.
+The thesis develops a spatial graph-based planning approach to compare wastewater network expansion configurations for the northern part of the Larnaka District, Cyprus.
 The model supports strategic wastewater infrastructure planning under cost, coverage, existing-infrastructure, and pumping-feasibility constraints.

-The workflow is intended for planning-level scenario comparison, not for construction-ready engineering design.
+The workflow is intended for planning-level configuration comparison, not for construction-ready engineering design.
 It does not determine final pipe diameters, invert levels, pump capacities, pressure-main dimensions, wet-well dimensions, or treatment-plant design.
 Instead, it provides a transparent computational framework to explore alternative wastewater network layouts and their implications.

 ## Repository Contents